neondatabase/website/content/docs/connect/connect-from-any-app.md

 <Admonition type="note">
 For information about connecting with `psql`, see [Connect with psql](/docs/connect/query-with-psql-editor).
 Please be aware that some older client libraries and drivers, including older `psql` executables, are built without SNI support and require a workaround.
 For more information, see [Connect from older clients](/docs/connect/connectivity-issues).

-Some Java-based tools that use the pgJDBC driver for connecting to PostgreSQL, such as DBeaver, DataGrip, and CLion, do not support inclusion of a user name and password in a database connection string.
-When you find that a full connection string is not accepted, try entering the user name and password values in the appropriate fields in the tool's UI when configuring a connection to Neon.
+Some Java-based tools that use the pgJDBC driver for connecting to PostgreSQL, such as DBeaver, DataGrip, and CLion, do not support inclusion of a role name and password in a database connection string.
+When you find that a full connection string is not accepted, try entering the role name and password values in the appropriate fields in the tool's UI when configuring a connection to Neon.

 Certain applications and clients such as Prisma Client or Prisma Migrate may require adjusting your connection string or your Neon connection pooling configuration.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).
 </Admonition>

 ## Where do I obtain a password?

 A password was provided to you when you created your Neon project.
-If you have misplaced your password, refer to [Reset a password](/docs/manage/users#reset-a-password) for password reset instructions.
+If you have misplaced your password, refer to [Reset a password](/docs/manage/roles#reset-a-password) for password reset instructions.

 ## What port does Neon use?